 For the competition, the students need to imagine that the year is 2121 and Earth is close to becoming inhabitable due to the effects of climate change.
 A group of scientists have identified a new planet which has ideal conditions to support life which they’ve named ‘SusCom’.
 Their task is to design a city for the first humans to inhabit.
 They will need to think about where to locate their city, how they will source food and water, how energy will be supplied, and what they will do with their waste.

-The submission deadline is Friday 5th February 2021, with the final taking place on Wednesday 17th March 2021.
-All submissions will hear back at the end of February whether they will be invited to the final.
+The submission deadline is Friday 7th May 2021, with the final taking place on Wednesday 2nd June 2021.
+All submissions will hear back by mid-May whether they will be invited to the final.
 The posters will be assessed by a judging panel consisting of engineers from the NCC and CPI.
 The judges will be looking for clear, informative posters which detail how the students made their decisions.
 Students should consider how composites can help their new city.
+There are slightly different briefs for primary and secondary pupils so that the activity is appropriate for their level of learning.

 Posters should include pictures and text.